acentswap/docs2-wiki/products/yield-farming/crosschain-farming/faq.md

 This is not strictly a "fee".&#x20;

-For every new user who started doing PancakeSwap cross-chain farming.
+For every new user who started doing AcentSwap cross-chain farming.
 In the first “stake” transaction, we will deposit 0.005 BNB into their BNB Chain wallet.
 The corresponding amount of native tokens on the farming chain (like ETH on Ethereum) will be charged from the deposit transaction, using the market rate provided by the price oracle.

 This is to help users start their BNB Chain journey with ease.
-We understand the painfulness of having all the harvested CAKE but not being able to explore the vivid PancakeSwap ecosystem without finding another way to acquire BNB for gas.
+We understand the painfulness of having all the harvested ADE but not being able to explore the vivid AcentSwap ecosystem without finding another way to acquire BNB for gas.

 This fee only charges once upon the first "stake" transaction.